Valerie Chords | Amy Winehouse Guitar Lesson

 Valerie Chords: How to Add Extensions and Keep It Fresh

-Built around a I – II progression, Valerie creates tension leading as we enter the bridge, which moves between IV – III—still diatonic but with a stronger pull.
-This builds further before resolving on chord V, the ultimate tension chord, which brings us back to the I – II pattern for the chorus.
+Built around a I – II progression, Valerie creates tension leading to the bridge, which moves between IV – III—still diatonic but with a stronger pull.
+This builds further before resolving on chord V, which brings us back to the I – II pattern for the chorus.

 Bridge